vaculap/mf-test-automation/frmwrk-robot/README.md

     * This is the actual Robot Testing Framework test case.

 ## How to run the test case
-If prerequisities are met, simply run:
+If prerequisites are met, simply run:

 `robot SORTSDK1.test.robot`